 5. Asset Protection

-This can be overcome by setting up a bucket company for the trust to distribute profits to.
-This structure effectively involves 3 layers of setup and ongoing reporting and tax compliance costs.
+In contrast, setting up a trust with a corporate trustee provides an additional layer of protection.
+However, trusts have limitations, as profits must be fully distributed annually, while in a company, they can be retained.
+One way to overcome this limitation is by establishing a bucket company for the trust to distribute profits to.
+This structure involved three layers of setup and ongoing reporting and tax compliance costs.

 Right structure, right time